hackerb9/mktrans/README.md

 Side note: This creates an antialiased (blurred) alpha channel that is also eroded by half a pixel to avoid halos.
-Of course, ImageMagick's morphological operations don't (yet?) work at the subpixel level, so I am blowing up the alpha channel to 200% before eroding.
+Of course, ImageMagick's morphological operations don't (yet?) work at the subpixel level, so I'm blowing up the alpha channel to 200% before eroding.
+Since this can be slow on large images, consider using the '-s' option which skips the subpixel eroding.

 ---HackerB9, June 2017